 Claim: Up to RM1,000 per mother

-You are entitled to this relief if you are a breastfeeding mother and have purchased breastfeeding equipment for your own use to breastfeed your own child aged 2 years and below.
+You can claim this relief if you are a breastfeeding mother and have purchased breastfeeding equipment for your own use to breastfeed your own child (aged 2 years and below).
 Breastfeeding equipment that qualifies include:

-Note that you’re only allowed to claim this once every two years.
+Note that you can only claim this once every two years.

 Claim: Up to RM3,000

-The maximum limit for this relief used to be set at RM1,000, but has since been increased to RM3,000 as part of a Covid-19 pandemic aid.
+The maximum limit of this relief used to be set at RM1,000, but it was increased to RM3,000 as part of the government’s Covid-19 economic recovery programme.